 Flu season is here

-Flu season has arrived, and it looks like it has started earlier than years past.
+Flu season has arrived.
 As temperatures cool and the seasons change, people are more likely to be indoors and closer to others, which leads to more spread.
 The flu virus prefers colder weather–it is more transmissible in cooler climates with low humidity.

 Preventing the spread